Ed Brown Massad Ayoob Signature Edition 1911 Review

 I turned the gun over to John Lysak, who took a seat and occupied himself by shooting at existing bullet holes in the target.
 He was having a very good day as well, with most of his shots just making his target hole aiming point a bit larger.

-I’m now pretty well convinced all Ed Brown 1911s are intrinsically accurate.
+I’m now pretty well convinced all Ed Brown 1911s are .
 Over the past two years, I‘ve reviewed three, including this MA1911 and two Special Forces models, one with and one without an accessory rail.
 All of which have delivered similar results.
 The only variables were shooter, ammunition and lighting conditions.

 More Details